cqoverly/Timclock_Project/README.md

 Django Project for site tracking worker hours.

-This prroject uses Django 1.4.5 and is a test case using 12th Avenue Iron's, of Seattle, pay schedule which has pay periods as follows:
+This project uses Django 1.5 and is a test case using 12th Avenue Iron's, of Seattle, pay schedule which has pay periods as follows:

 1)  There are 2 pay periods per month.